-Gold Medals: Subject to the discretion of the Board, and based on considerations such as price and the recommendations of the Tests Committee, the Club will contribute to the purchase and engraving of a Gold Medal according to a point system for an SCW Member in good standing who has passed a Gold level USFSA test group.
-Three points may be earned for each full year of 40-Session or higher SCW Membership with SCW as Home Club, two for each full year of 40-Session or higher SCW Membership without SCW as Home Club.
+Gold Medals: Subject to the discretion of the Board, and based on considerations such as price and the recommendations of the Tests Committee, the Club will contribute to the purchase of a Gold Medal according to a point system for an SCW Member in good standing who has passed a Gold level USFS test group.
+Three points may be earned for each full year of unlimited SCW Membership with SCW as Home Club, two for each full year of unlimited SCW Membership without SCW as Home Club.
 Eight points are required for SCW to contribute all or part of the cost of the medal.
-It will award one-half the cost for a 40-Session or higher SCW Member who has not represented SCW for at least one year, but who has earned sufficient points and who has not received the medal from another club.
-Any Member who represents SCW may receive a Gold Medal from SCW if sufficient points (8) were accumulated during prior 40-Session or higher membership, and if the required test group was completed within the first year after downgrading from 40-Session or higher to a lower membership level.
+It will award one-half the cost for an unlimited SCW Member who has not represented SCW for at least one year, but who has earned sufficient points and who has not received the medal from another club.
+Any Member who represents SCW may receive a Gold Medal from SCW if sufficient points (8) were accumulated during prior unlimited membership, and if the required test group was completed within the first year after downgrading from unlimited to a lower membership level.